bluefroguk1/empire-dump/content/Wiki/Music/Wintermark Music.md

 *[[Falcon Wings]] - A song commissioned by the former [[Senator|senator]] for [[Skarsind]], upon the bequeathing of that [[Territory|territory]] to the [[Imperial Orcs]], combining Winterfolk and Imperial Orc musical traditions.
 ### Instrumentation and tunes
 * [[Kalenda Maya]] - medieval fiddle tune that sounds great with drones
-* Orcadian/Shetland tunes have the right sort of sound for Wintermark, as does the Swedish fiddle.
+* Orcadian/Shetland tunes have the right sort of sound for [[Wintermark]], as does the Swedish fiddle.
-* Pan pipes, ocarinas, or low whistles could be used to great effect here too, using any breathy slow music.
+* Pan pipes, ocarinas, or low whistles could be used to great effect here too, using any breathy slow [[Music|music]].
 * Scandinavian fiddle/folk resources: http://www.people.iup.edu/rahkonen/Fiddling/scandi.htm
 ### Other performance traditions
 * Riddles!